Nimisha-Singh/Time-Table-for-DTU/README.md

 #### What data needs to be stored?
-Analysing both the problem, and the current GMIT timetabling system, helped determine what data this system needs to store.
+Analysing both the problem, and the current DTU timetabling system, helped determine what data this system needs to store.
 A brief break down is given below.

 + College